 Why 'They' Hate 'Us' ('White' Peoples) With a Vengeance: Towards a Theory of Anti-'White' Sentiment

-Believe it or not, but the reason may be simple: 'Europeans' and 'Americans' provide(d) the blueprint for Gov't of, by, and for the People, hence 'their' visceral hatred
+Believe it or not, but the reason may be simple: 'Europeans' and 'Americans' provide(d) the blueprint for Gov't of, by, and for the People, hence the oligarchs' visceral hatred

+Editorial prelim: penned in 2023, I thought re-posting this piece on the heels of yesterday’s reporting about the court cases of an alleged rapist going free might be appropriate.
+I’ve added a post-script with a few updated thoughts at the bottom.

 This is a first foray into arriving at a ‘meta’ understanding of ‘anti-white’ sentiment.
 As many of you know, ‘anti-white’ sentiment has become one of the main pastime of the juste milieu of our Western societies, and while there’s a lot of ‘this can’t be real’ passed around, I haven’t seen a coherent attempt of explaining this phenomenon that is a tad ‘deeper’ than ‘systemic racism’, ‘BLM’, or calls for ‘reparations’.